babylonhealth/web-interview/README.md

   * `image`: Base64 encoded `String` of an image the user uploaded from their device.
 Max size: **5mb**

-* Feel free to comment and iterate on the design; we would love to hear your opinion about any aspect of this page
+* Feel free to comment and iterate on the design; we would love to hear your opinion about any aspect of this page.